 However, that all changed when the first gas pump was invented.
 In no time, shed-like structures housing a gas pump or two began to appear along the roads.
 Before long, the term “Filling Station” was adopted for these many curbside businesses.

 By 1910, gas stations began building bigger structures that included offices.
 The earliest companies, such as Shell and Standard Oil, began to take advantage of the space on the side of the buildings, painting their logos and names across the side.
-By the 1920s, gas station buildings often included canopies, added to protect their customers from the heat or rain.
+By the 1920s, gas station buildings often included canopies added to protect their customers from the heat or rain.

 Extremely profitable, the brothers continued to expand their empire, adding souvenir shops, cafes, and Whiting Brothers Motor Inns to many of their stations.
-For years and years, the Whiting Brothers businesses were a staple along the Mother Road, along with Stuckey’s, Burma-Shave signs, and Indian Joe’s Trading Posts.
+For years and years, the Whiting Brothers’ businesses were a staple along the Mother Road, along with Stuckey’s, Burma-Shave signs, and Indian Joe’s Trading Posts.

-Alas, along with so many other profitable businesses along Route 66, the Whiting Brothers ended in the 1990s.
+Alas, along with many other profitable businesses along Route 66, the Whiting Brothers ended in the 1990s.

 Listed below are the remains of Whiting Brothers Stations and Motels and what is known about them today.
-If you have information on other station or motels or know what has become of them please send us an email.

 Yucca – Once a large complex complete with a station and a motel, all that’s left today are the signs and a large empty parking lot.